 It is not a particularly common condition but does typically affect boys aged twelve to fifteen years old.
 It may be brought on by sports activity.
 Athletes who are overweight and late-maturing are also more prone to suffering injury because of the additional stresses and strains on the growing bones.

-A slipped capital femoral epiphysis can cause problems with a decrease in blood flow to the head of the Femur, resulting in avascular necrosis (bone death) and so should be addressed as soon as possible.
+It is very important to consider a slipped capital femoral epiphysis in young athletes because if it is not recognised and treated it can lead to more serious, long-term problems.
+In particular, a decrease in blood flow to the head of the Femur will result in bone dying (avascular necrosis), and so should be addressed as soon as possible.